jiawenliu/PathSensitiveReachabilityBound/CAV2023/reviews/rebuttal.md

 In these programs, since every operation consumes different amount of gas (or generally in any context where different operations consume different type of resources).
 A complexity analysis without reasoning the path-sensitivity could over-approximate the gas consumption largely and causes many gas-related vulnerabilities.
-We also identified the loop pattern in some unbounded programs where the visiting times of the locations in certain branches are still bounded.
+We also identified the loop pattern in some unbounded programs in the concurrency system where the visiting times of the locations in certain branches are still bounded.
-This pattern is common in the concurrency system where an operation is locked and waiting for the signal of the other operation.

 ## The advance in this paper compared to Gulwani et al.[29]